 It also looks like the current dining options should remain open as well, which include Kona Cafe, Capt.
 Cook’s, Pineapple Lanai, Barefoot Pool Bar, and Tambu Lounge.
 No word yet on if or when Ohana or Trader Sam’s will reopen.

-Also, due to the refurbishment, Monorail service will be temporarily suspended starting in early October 2020.
+Also, due to the refurbishment, Monorail service will be temporarily suspended starting on Nov.
+2, 2020.
 However, the walkway to the Transportation and Ticket Center will remain open for guests to access the monorail and ferry boats to Magic Kingdom.
+Buses will also be available to Magic Kingdom starting Nov.
+2, 2020.

 As of publication, these are the resorts currently open and available to book: